Legal Insights

 Key Terms in Contract Law

-This legal doctrine requires certain contracts to be in writing to be enforceable.
-Examples include contracts for the sale of real estate and agreements that cannot be performed within one year.
+Statute of Frauds.
+This legal principle requires certain types of contracts to be in writing to be enforceable.
+Examples include contracts for the sale of real estate, marriage agreements, and contracts that cannot be performed within one year.

 Types of Contracts